-

 Please refer to the

 An earlier deadline may be established by the university to review proposals and select those it will put forward to NSERC.
-The vice-president of research, or equivalent, must provide a letter that clearly confirms that the applicant’s proposal is one of the proposals endorsed by the university.
-It should not describe the university’s support and commitment for this new initiative.
-This will be done at the application stage.
+The vice-president of research, or equivalent, must provide a letter that clearly confirms that the applicant’s proposal is endorsed by the university.
+It should not describe the university’s support and commitment for the new initiative, as this will be done at the application stage.
 The support letter is provided for administrative purposes only and is not part of the adjudication process.
 This applies to all institutions, irrespective of the number of LOIs that they submit.

 Research subject codes